On semibounded expansions of ordered groups

 \section{Introduction}

-The work of this paper is at the nexus of two different directions in model theory, both related to o-minimality, which so far have developed independently.
+The work of this paper lies at the nexus of two different directions in model theory, both related to o-minimality, which so far have developed independently.
 The first direction is that of o-minimal \emph{semibounded} structures, which are o-minimal structures that do not interpret a global field, and are obtained, for example, as proper \emph{reducts} of real closed fields.
 These structures were extensively studied in the 90s by Marker, Peterzil, Pillay \cite{mpp, pet-reals, pss} and others, they relate to Zilber's dichotomy principle on definable groups and fields, and have continued to develop in recent years \cite{ed-sbd, el-sbd, pet-sbd}.

 The second direction is that of \emph{expansions} $\WR$ of o-minimal structures \cal R which are not o-minimal, yet preserve the tame geometric behavior on the class of all definable sets.
 This area is much richer, originating to A. Robinson \cite{rob} and van den Dries \cite{VDD1, vdd-dense}, it has largely expanded in the last two decades by many authors, and includes broad categories of structures, such as d-minimal expansions of o-minimal structures and expansions with o-minimal open core.
 Although in general $\cal R$ is only required to expand a linear order, it is often assumed to expand an ordered group or even a real closed field (and, in fact, the real field $\overline \R$).